-SketchUp 3D Warehouse is an open library of 3D models where SketchUp users can download or Upload 3D models.
-It shortens the 3D modeling time since designers can save time by downloading 3D models from the warehouse instead of having to take time to draw the 3D models from scratch.
+SketchUp 3D Warehouse is an open library of 3D models where SketchUp users can download or upload 3D models.
+It shortens the 3D modeling time since designers can save time by downloading 3D models from the repository instead of drawing the 3D models from scratch.
 In this article, we will discuss everything you need to know about the platform, including its history, how to access and use SketchUp 3D Warehouse, its benefits and limitations, tips for users, and more.

 Table of Contents